Ferrari 712P

-The Ferrari 712P is a purpose-built Group 7 prototype, designed, developed and built by Scuderia Ferrari specifically designed to compete Can-Am sports car races from 1970 to 1974.
+The Ferrari 712P is a purpose-built Group 7 prototype, designed, developed and built by Scuderia Ferrari specifically designed to compete in Can-Am sports car races from 1970 to 1974.
 The 7 refers to the displacement of the engine in liters, the 12 refers to the number of cylinders, and the P stands for Prototype.

 Development history

 The Ferrari 712P was the successor model of the Ferrari 612P Can-Am car, and was based on the Ferrari 512S with chassis number 1010.
 The chassis had already had a checkered history and was given a new, open body.
 The 7-liter V12 engine was first used in the 612 Can-Am at the end of 1969; it developed 750 hp @ 8000 rpm.

 Racing history

 The car made its debut at the 1970 Can-Am race at Watkins Glen.
 It was driven by Mario Andretti, who finished fourth in the race.
 The Can-Am missions were handled by the North American Racing Team of Luigi Chinetti, who signed the French Jean-Pierre Jarier in 1972.
 Jarier contested the races at Watkins Glen and Road Atlanta in 1972.
 Brian Redman drove the car in 1973.

 Chinetti used the 712 Can-Am sporadically in races for five years until 1974, when the car was sold.
 In 2005, the racing car was driven at the AvD-Oldtimer-Grand-Prix at the Nürburgring in historic motorsport.

 The 712 was rarely used.
 The Scuderia itself only used the prototype once, in a sports car race in Imola, which Arturo Merzario won.